-Glasses change your personality – they change how people see you.
+Good men’s eyewear can change your personality – they change how people see you.
 Your eyes are shielded, looking out past a lens of correction, color, or gradient.
 Looking in, people see what you want them to see – obscurity or clarity.
 They match your facial structure, and complement the contours of your bones and skin.
 And, they are art forms, like many accessories are.
 You can have simple frames or decadently detailed frames.
 I love experimenting with glasses…although that sort of fun usually results in an unplanned purchase.

 Despite wearing contacts for nearly ten years, I have always loved glasses, on myself and on those around me.
 I amass new pairs quicker than any other accessory, in part because I can spend my flex health cash on optical eyewear.
 My first pair of corrective vision frames were black metal rounded lenses with squiggles at the temples.
 They were Adidas and I rocked Wilson Middle School with them.

 Moving to high school, I upgraded to a brown acetate squared-off frame from SEE.
 At the time, “Made in Japan” was about as exotic as it got.
 In college I switched to entirely plastic ultra light frames from Swissflex.
 My latest optical frames are half-rimless black acetate frames with orange striping detail on one side (below).
 Made by British brand Kirk Originals (in France), they always earn me compliments from other discerning eyewear enthusiasts.